cloudmesh-project/reu-2014/_sources/projects/bioinformatics.txt

 Done This Week:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Thus far, I have determined what project I will be working on: I will be studying and processing genomics data, specifically fungi genome sequences, and trying to create an accurate visualization of the relationship between the different sequences.
+- Determined what project I will be working on: Studying and processing genomics data, specifically fungi genome sequences, and trying to create an accurate visualization of the relationship between the different sequences.

-Over the past few days, I have been studying up on using PlotViz, a visualization tool, understanding Map-Reduce, MPI (Message Passing Interface), phylogenetic trees, multi-dimensional scaling, and clustering.
-Also, I have been spending time studying the past results and documents produced by Dr. Fox and his team on genomics analysis.
+- Studied up on using PlotViz, a visualization tool
+- Studied Map-Reduce, MPI (Message Passing Interface), phylogenetic trees, multi-dimensional scaling, and clustering.
+- Spent time studying the past results and documents produced by Dr. Fox and his team on genomics analysis.

-I have worked with Saliya Ekenayake to set up and deploy the Pairwise Clustering tool on the “R2” genomic data.
+- Worked with Saliya Ekenayake to set up and deploy the Pairwise Clustering tool on the “R2” genomic data.

-Also, I have begun setting up accounts in order to work with Yang Ruan in processing new genomic “D1” data through the Twister pipeline.
+- Began setting up accounts in order to work with Yang Ruan in processing new genomic “D1” data through the Twister pipeline.

-I spoke with Saliya about a potential shift in the scope of my project towards developing a system that would allow users to enter data through the internet and submit that data appropriately to the computer clusters that would process it.
+- Spoke with Saliya about a potential shift in the scope of my project	towards developing a system that would allow users to enter data through the internet and submit that data appropriately to the computer clusters that would process it.

-I begun moving forward with the "Twister" pipeline after establishing a FutureGrid account.
+- Began moving forward with the "Twister" pipeline after establishing a FutureGrid account.

 Uncompleted This Week:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I have yet to run the Smith-Waterman algorithm on the new “D1” data in order to create a genomic distance matrix.
+- Run the Smith-Waterman algorithm on the new “D1” data in order to create a genomic distance matrix.

-Also, I need to finish applying for and creating accounts for computer cluster access in order to run the algorithm mentioned above.
+- Need to finish applying for and creating accounts for computer cluster access in order to run the algorithm mentioned above.

-Solidify end goals of project in terms of what IU-SROC program expects.
+- Solidify end goals of project in terms of what IU-SROC program expects.

 Next Week:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Complete account creation/general setup if any remains.
-Begin processing genomic data through Twister Pipeline.
+- Complete account creation/general setup if any remains.
+- Begin processing genomic data through Twister Pipeline.
 I need to document the process!
 Or at least maintain notes of the steps involved.

-Update goals and next steps for project.
+- Update goals and next steps for project.
 Determine what I will actually be doing.